tlwilliams895/gis-devops/src/week04/project/index.rst

 1. ``api/report?date=2016-05-14`` should return GeoJSON created from reports filtered by report date

-   * Most likey you want this data to come from ElasticSearch because of requirement #2
+   * Most likey you want this data to come from Elasticsearch because of requirement #2

-2. ``api/report?search=brzil`` should return GeoJSON created from ElasticSearch filtered using fuzzy search
+2. ``api/report?search=brzil`` should return GeoJSON created from Elasticsearch filtered using fuzzy search
 3. ``api/report?search=brzil&date=2016-05-14`` should use both the ``date`` and ``search`` query parameters to limit the results3.
 4. ``api/report/unique-dates`` returns json containing all unique report dates

 .. note::

-    To index all of the reports in Postgis into ElasticSearch use the following command: ``$ curl -XPOST http://localhost:8080/api/_cluster/reindex``
+    To index all of the reports in Postgis into Elasticsearch use the following command: ``$ curl -XPOST http://localhost:8080/api/_cluster/reindex``

 Database Setup
 ==============